gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-04-18-per-game-skins-in-the-delta-classic-video-game-emulator-for-ios.md

 - it doesn't use the touch screen
 - only the D-pad is used during play (and Start button to pause)

-Usually, when I play this game in an emulator I activate single screen mode in the emulator and forgo seeing the high score, which is no big deal as the game ends at 1 million and that's always my goal.
+Usually, when I play this game in an emulator I activate single screen mode and forgo seeing the high score, which is no big deal as the game ends at 1 million and that's always my goal.

 So I looked into the [Delta docs](https://faq.deltaemulator.com/using-delta/controller-skins) and [skin docs](https://noah978.gitbook.io/delta-docs/skins) and the options to show a single screen or rotate it are controlled by the presentation skin (visual theme) you are using.